 Zakat is the amount of money that every adult, mentally stable, free, and financially able Muslim, male and female, has to pay to support specific categories of people.
 To learn more, scroll down to Zakat 101 below.

 Manzil's Zakat Advisor

 Mufti Faraz Adam is a globally recognized expert in Islamic Finance, Islamic Social Finance & Islamic FinTech.
-He is the Managing Associate of National Zakat Foundation Worldwide and an advisor to several Zakat institutions across the globe.
+He is the advisor to several Zakat institutions across the globe.
 He is also an active Shariah advisor for Islamic financial institutions.
 He is on several global Shariah boards in countries such as Switzerland, Bahrain, Singapore, Dubai, Saudi Arabia, United Kingdom and the United States.
 He has published over a dozen research papers in contemporary Islamic Finance matters and has published many chapters in Islamic FinTech.

 Mufti Faraz completed a six-year Alimiyyah program in the UK & qualified as a Mufti in South Africa under Mufti Ebrahim Desai.
 He completed a Masters degree in Islamic Finance, Banking and Management from Newman University, UK And completed an MBA specializing in Fintech from the University of Michigan, US.
 Additionally, he has attained various finance-industry qualifications such as the IFQ, CIFE and is a Certified Shariah Advisor and Auditor (CSAA).
 He is currently an ACCA candidate and is studying to become a qualified Independent Financial Advisor with the CISI.

 Your Zakat has the power to transform lives and empower communities in Canada and abroad.
 To make the process easier for you, use our online Zakat calculator to enter your assets and liabilities, and easily find your Zakat contribution below.